x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/domain-expiry-notification-feature.md

 ---
-title: "Domain expiring insight in the modern Exchange admin center (modern EAC)" f1.keywords: ms.author: v-bshilpa
+title: "Domain expiring insight in the new Exchange admin center (new EAC)" f1.keywords: ms.author: v-bshilpa
 author: Benny-54